 Departure and Arrivals boards in UK train stations

-Usually in all stations, large and small there will be departure board.
+Usually, in all stations, large and small, there will be a departure board.
 These show the time of the train’s planned departure and the platform (or track) that your train will leave from.

 The ticket you have, in whatever form, electronic or paper gives you a day and time of departure and will give you a starting station and a destination station name.